 Written by a banker, this book was surprisingly entertaining.
 It’s part autobiography and part world economy analysis.
 You get to see the world through Alan Greenspan’s eyes, as he advances in his career and takes different roles.
 He talks about the interactions with the US presidents and foreign counterparts while being head of the Federal Reserve for almost 20 years.

-He describes how the world economy evolved through his experiences, and what were the underlying causes of different events and how they were fixed.
-An insightful book and easy read.
+He describes how the world economy evolved through his experiences, and what were the underlying causes of different events, and how they were fixed.
+An insightful book and an easy read.

 Extreme Productivity – Robert C. Pozen